3D STL Preview — Interactive preview only (drag to rotate, scroll to zoom)

 What Does This Program Do?

-Generates custom braille embossing plates for cylinders (labels, containers) and flat cards.
+Generates custom braille embossing plates for cylinders such as labels and containers.

 View on GitHub